Magic: The Gathering Changed My Life

 How It Began

-When I was 10, my parents got divorced.
+My parents divorced when I was 10.
 From then on I spent the weekends with my dad, which meant I had to attend his church on Sundays.
 I hated that church with a fiery passion, and did anything I could to get out of having to sit still through a whole service.
 For example, though I was never a believer, I joined the acolytes (the kids that light the candles, help in the processions, etc.) just so I didn’t have to sit in the pews reading through the entire Bible for the 4th time.

 Well one of the parts of Sunday that I despised the most was what they called coffee hour, a reception after the service was over.
 I used to look forward to this at my previous church because it meant I could talk and move around again.
 It meant free cookies and juice, as well as the hope that we’d get to go home and change out of our uncomfortable church clothes soon.

 At my dad’s church, it was an opportunity for the mostly adult clergy to hassle me about not participating in church stuff.
-I didn’t get confirmed, I refused communion (even as an acolyte), I didn’t sing the songs or recite the prayers out loud.
-I’m sure these people were well-intentioned, but I wasn’t quite confident enough at the time to stand up on a soapbox by myself and tell them I thought everything they believed in was stupid.
+I refused confirmation, I declined communion (even as an acolyte), I didn’t sing the songs or recite the prayers out loud.
+I’m sure these people were well-intentioned, but I wasn’t confident enough to stand up on a soapbox by myself and tell them everything they believed in was ridiculous.
 So instead, I would just sit there and suffer through the lectures.

 After a year or two, I found out about something called a Youth Group starting up at the church.
 I flashed back to the crappy Sunday School and confirmation classes I had before and wanted nothing to do with them.
 And then I met Annie, a girl a couple of years older than me, and she wanted me to join the Youth Group.
 There weren’t many kids my age at that church, so getting to meet the few we had didn’t sound too bad either.